grrr-amsterdam/guidelines/coding-standards/general/README.md

 ```

 ## Names

 We prefer `CamelCase` for identifiers, but in Ruby you are allowed to use the underscored notation.

+## Don't abbreviate

+In general, prefer longer variable and method names over short variable names.
+This is not algebra, we're not trying to find `x`.

+Usually there's a proper semantic name for whatever value you're working with.

+## Comments

+Comments are added with the best of intentions, obviously.
+But take a moment to consider wether you can make the code self-explanatory before adding a comment.
+Maybe your variable names are ambiguous?
+Maybe your function parameters can be made a little bit more clear?

+If you absolutely must, write a clear comment, use proper capitalisation and punctuation.
+We're not bloody animals.

+## Functional programming

+No hard and fast rules here, but try to stick to the following:

+- Prefer maps/filters/reductions over looping
+- Prefer immutable data

 ## Object Calisthenics